 Buspirone is available in tablet form, with dosage strengths ranging from 5 mg to 30 mg.
-The dosage amount of buspirone varies on the size of the dog and the condition.
+The dosage amount of buspirone depends on the size of the dog and the condition.
 However, the typical dose ranges anywhere from 2.5 mg to 15 mg 2 to 3 times a day.
 Make sure to follow your veterinarian’s dosage instructions when giving buspirone to your dog.

 The duration of treatment with buspirone varies depending on the condition and how the pet responds to the medication.
 However, single doses are unlikely to be effective, as buspirone may take a few weeks to achieve its full effects.

 Stick to the dosage schedule recommended by your veterinarian.
 Your vet may also adjust the dosage level based on your pet’s response to buspirone.

 Buspirone was first developed as an anti-anxiety medication for use in humans.
 It was designed to replace drugs like diazepam and can help manage anxiety with minimal sedation and muscle relaxation, plus no risk of addiction.

 Buspirone for dogs most commonly treats mild, generalized fear and anxiety.
 It helps reduce anxious and abnormal behavior in dogs who suffer from fears and phobias, such as thunderstorm phobia or fear of loud noises.

 While researchers don’t fully understand how buspirone for dogs works, it binds to serotonin receptors in the brain.
 Buspirone also increases prolactin, a hormone that enables socialization, and can help manage adaptation-related problems.